Google Doodle honors women's firsts on International Women's Day

-Google is giving a big hand to women to honor this year's International Women's Day.
+Google is giving a big hand to women to honor International Women's Day this year.
 Technically, it's a lot of big hands -- big hands that made a difference through the years.

 Google is celebrating the annual holiday with an animated Doodle that highlights women's "firsts" in history.
 The Doodle focuses on the hands that opened the doors for women today, including those of the first women to cast a vote and other activists.
 Other hands in today's spotlight include those of pioneering female scientists, writers, athletes and artists from around the world.